dancer1325/karma/docs/dev/02-making-changes.md

   ```

 ## Changing the Code
-Checkout a new branch and name it accordingly to what you intend to do:
+* TODO:Checkout a new branch and name it accordingly to what you intend to do:
 - Features get the prefix `feature-`.
 - Bug fixes get the prefix `fix-`.
 - Improvements to the documentation get the prefix `docs-`.